 Rev. Cheryl Jack was UUCD`s first minister.
 She enjoys occasions when she is invited to, once again, engage the congregation.
 She is enjoying retirement in Beaverton, on the shore of Lake Simcoe, with her husband Andris and best friend Domino.
 She finds lots to keep her busy as she participates in the life of the community.

 Today is the day of Fiona's ordination, the final step in the journey towards ministry.
 Fiona will reflect on the hopes and fears that are part of all life transitions.

 Fiona Heath became a UU minister in September 2012.
-Last year she was the Intern Minister at First Toronto and stayed on as their Summer Minister.
+Now she is our part time minister.
+YEA!
+Her ordination is at 4 pm today in Waterloo.
+After this date we will be able to refer to her as Rev. Fiona.
 She lives in Waterloo with her partner and son.

 Rev. Cheryl Jack is minister emerita of the UUCD.
 She lives in Beaverton with Andris and new family member, Domino the Shih Tzu.
 Life in small town Ontario agrees with her and she finds plenty to keep her busy including participation in the work of “Big Sisters of Durham Region”.

 Reflecting on Unitarian Universalism as a religion of connection, what stories, what vision, what hope do we offer people in the twenty-first century?